argonautproject/questionnaire/source/pages/index.md

 1. **[Argonaut Questionnaire Profile]**
 1. **[Argonaut QuestionnaireResponse Profile]**
-1. **"Assessment-Bank"**[^1]: A form repository for the collection of the assessments.
+1. **"[Assessment-Bank]"**[^1]: A form repository for the collection of the assessments.
 It is accessible to both the providers and form editors as a FHIR Questionnaire endpoint.
-1. (Optionally) **"Answer-Bank"**[^2]: A repository for the collection of the completed assessments ('answers').
+1. (Optionally) **"[Answer-Bank]"**[^2]: A repository for the collection of the completed assessments ('answers').
 It is accessible to both the providers and form editors as a FHIR QuestionnaireResponse endpoint.  ...TODO: discus...
-1. **Provider EHR**[^3]: The System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
+1. **[Provider EHR]**[^3]: The System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
 This may be the same system as in the Answers section below.
 1. **Form Author/Editor**: A system or person authorized to create update and deprecate assessments forms.
 1. **Practitioner**: A healthcare provider authorized to administer the assessment to a subject.
 1. **Provider administrator**: A practitioner or staff member authorized to fill out an assessment on behalf of a subject or with input from a subject.